srimantapal205/Subject-Wise-Question---Answer/Azure Storage/Level-2.md

 # Azure Sorage Level 2 Question

 ### Question 11: Can a storage account name be duplicate?
 Provide the reason.
-Answer:
-No, a storage account name cannot be duplicate.
+  Answer: No, a storage account name cannot be duplicate.
 This applies not only within your account but across all Azure clients.
 The reason is tied to the URL created for accessing the storage account.
-Each storage account has a unique endpoint in the format:
+Each storage account has a unique endpoint in the format:'' <storage_account_name> ''.blob.core.windows.net.
-'' <storage_account_name> ''.blob.core.windows.net.
     If duplicate storage account names were allowed, multiple storage accounts would have the same URL, leading to conflicts in identifying which account to access.
 To prevent this issue, Azure enforces unique storage account names, ensuring every storage account is accessible via a distinct URL.
   This concept is similar to domain names on the internet; for example, if a domain like facebook.com already exists, it cannot be reused by another website because URLs must be unique.

 ### Question 12: What are the different types of blobs in Azure Storage?
-Answer:
-There are three types of blobs in Azure Storage:
+  Answer: There are three types of blobs in Azure Storage:

     1. Block Blobs:
-        ○ Comprises blocks of data, where each block is uploaded separately and then assembled into a blob.
+        - Comprises blocks of data, where each block is uploaded separately and then assembled into a blob.
-        ○ Ideal for storing text or binary files such as images, videos, and documents.
+        - Ideal for storing text or binary files such as images, videos, and documents.
-        ○ Maximum storage capacity is 190 terabytes.
+        - Maximum storage capacity is 190 terabytes.
-        ○ Default blob type in Azure Storage.
+        - Default blob type in Azure Storage.
     2. Append Blobs:
         ○ Designed specifically for append operations, such as logging.
         ○ New data can only be added to the end of the blob, making it ideal for scenarios like maintaining logs.